Only 151 of the 184 original starters of the Giro d'Italia completed the race in Rome on Sunday.

-A pair of nasty crashes on the first three stages in Bulgaria took a big toll, with UAE Team Emirates-XRG to worst affected, losing Adam Yates, Jay Vine and Marc Soler – though they've since won two stages.
+A pair of nasty crashes on the first three stages in Bulgaria took a big toll, with UAE Team Emirates-XRG the worst affected, losing Adam Yates, Jay Vine and Marc Soler – though they've since won two stages.

 The team of the overall favourite Jonas Vingegaard are also down in numbers after Wilco Kelderman (Visma-Lease a Bike) didn't make it to the start line on the morning of stage 4, needing time to recover from injuries sustained in a stage 2 crash.

-Several sprinters have also been forced out, with Kaden Groves (Alpecin-Premier Tech) quitting with injury, and Lotto Intermarché pair Arnaud De Lie and Milan Menten suffering with an illness likely caused by cowpats on the road in a race before the Giro.
+Several sprinters have also been forced out, with Kaden Groves (Alpecin-Premier Tech) quitting with injury, and Lotto Intermarché pair Arnaud De Lie and Milan Menten suffering from an illness likely caused by cowpats on the road in a race before the Giro.

 Most riders started the race intending to get to Rome, but as the three-week race takes its toll, not everyone will get there, with tens of riders often dropping out over the 21 stages of a Grand Tour.